 The Company recognizes changes in redemption value immediately as they occur and adjusts the carrying value of redeemable common stock to equal the redemption value at the end of each reporting period.
-Increases or decreases in the carrying amount of redeemable common stock are affected by charges against additional paid in capital and accumulated deficit.
+Increases or decreases in the carrying amount of redeemable common stock are affected by charges against additional paid in capital (to the extent available), accumulated deficit and Class A Common stock.

-At March 31, 2022 and December 31, 2021, the Class A Common stock subject to possible redemption reflected in the condensed balance sheets are reconciled in the following table:
+At June 30, 2022 and December 31, 2021, the Class A Common stock subject to possible redemption reflected in the condensed balance sheets are reconciled in the following table:

-Gross proceeds \$ 172,500,000 Less: Proceeds allocated to Public Warrants \$ (5,462,500) Class A common stock issuance costs (9,447,180) Plus: Accretion of carrying value to redemption value \$ 14,909,680 Class A common stock subject to possible redemption \$ 172,500,000
+Gross proceeds \$ 172,500,000 Less: Proceeds allocated to Public Warrants \$ (5,462,500) Class A common stock issuance costs (9,447,180) Plus: Re-measurement of carrying value to redemption value \$ 14,909,680 Class A common stock subject to possible redemption \$ 172,500,000